YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 .. code-block:: python

-    def set(varname: AnyStr, subsarray: Sequence[AnyStr] = (), value: AnyStr = "") -> None
+    def set(varname: AnyStr, subsarray: Tuple[AnyStr] = (), value: AnyStr = "") -> None

 As a wrapper for the C function :ref:`ydb-set-s-st-fn`, :code:`set()` updates the value at the referenced local or global variable node, or the intrinsic special variable to the value contained in the Python :code:`str` or :code:`bytes` object passed via the :code:`value` parameter.

-- If :code:`subsarray` is omitted, an empty :code:`Sequence` is passed by default, signifying that the variable name node should be referenced without any subscripts.
+- If :code:`subsarray` is omitted, an empty :code:`Tuple` is passed by default, signifying that the variable name node should be referenced without any subscripts.
 - If :code:`value` is omitted, the node will be set to the empty string by default.
 - If the underlying :ref:`ydb-set-s-st-fn` call returns an error, the function raises an exception containing the error code and message.